This definitive package will be essential for both fans of the film and scholars interested in the transition of Old Hollywood to New.

 Criterion stalwartly continues to ensure that one of America’s finest directors is properly recognized for the master artist that he’s become.

 George Clooney’s film boils a big, messy maelstrom of theft and uncertainty down to a digestible, faintly appetizing mush.

 The opening pair of episodes, both directed by Lena Dunham, pointedly denies the titular foursome of much of anything resembling sympathy.

 Give Best in Show the Blu-ray ribbon for improved A/V quality.
 Otherwise, Warner Home Video supplies exactly the same package as previously.

-The Blu-ray boasts an excellent A/V transfer that shows up the seemingly endless visual and auditory pleasures of Wes Anderson’s latest masterpiece.
+The transfer shows up the seemingly endless visual and auditory pleasures of Anderson’s latest masterpiece.